Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Antenna Selection with Reconfigurable Polarization

 \subsection{Scheme-2: Global Polarization Reconfiguration}

-This scheme determines the polarization pre-post coding in Section \ref{sec:Pol_Pre-Post_Coding} with the full $N_r \times N_t$ channel impulse response matrix regardless of $L_t$, the number of Tx antenna elements to be selected.
-Based on the global effective channel impulse response matrix $H^{\rm eff}$ rather than any partial channel impulse response matrix $\widetilde{H}_k^{\rm eff}$, $L_t$ number of Tx antenna elements are selected to maximize the effective SNR caused by MRT.
-Thus, the optimal polarization vectors for both Rx and Tx are aligned with (\ref{eq:Opt_Tx_Pol_vector}) -- (\ref{eq:Opt_Rx_Pol_angle}).
-We denominate Scheme-2 as \textit{Global} polarization reconfiguration; for the consistency, the optimal Rx and Tx polarization vectors of Scheme-2 are, respectively, expressed as
+This section provides another PR-HS-MIMO spatial multiplexing scheme with successful performance but less complexity than the EW polarization reconfiguration scheme presented in Section \ref{subsec:Option1}.
+The scheme of global polarization reconfiguration first, estimates the optimal polarization vectors based on the proposed polarization pre-post coding in Section \ref{sec:Pol_Pre-Post_Coding} with the full $N_r \times N_t$ channel impulse response matrix regardless of $L_t$, the number of Tx antenna elements to be selected.
+To reduce the complexity of PR-HS processing, the global effective channel impulse response matrix $H^{\rm eff}$ rather than any partial channel impulse response matrix $\widetilde{H}_k^{\rm eff}$, is taken into account such that $L_t$ Tx antenna elements are selected to maximize the metric, PR-HS-MIMO channel capacity or the sum of squared singular values.
+Hence, the optimal Tx- and Rx-polarization vectors are aligned with (\ref{eq:Opt_Tx_Pol_vector}) -- (\ref{eq:Opt_Rx_Pol_angle}).
+For this reason, we denominate Scheme-2 as \textit{Global} polarization reconfiguration; for consistency, the optimal Tx- and Rx- polarization vectors of Scheme-2 are, respectively, expressed as